Heiko Mathias Förster: Life and career

 during the first German tour of mezzo-soprano Elīna Garanča.

-Förster took over the musical direction of the Neue Philharmonie Westfalen as the music director from 2007 to 2014 and also conducted concerts by the orchestra in Zurich, Basel, Munich and Cologne.
+Förster took over the musical direction of the Neue Philharmonie Westfalen as the music director from 2007 to 2014 and also conducted concerts by the orchestra in Zürich, Basel, Munich and Cologne.
 He also received praise for his conducting of La Bohème at the Musiktheater im Revier.
 Some other successful performances include that of Otello, Samson and Delilah, Die tote Stadt and the German premiere of Merlin.

 Förster has recently been and is primarily active in the Czech Republic, with him collaborating with the Prague Symphony Orchestra since 2009 and conducting the Czech National Symphony Orchestra.
 With the Prague State Opera, he created productions of Otello in 2009, Don Quichotte in 2010 and Die drei Pintos in 2011.

 Förster has been a guest conductor all over the world, including for the Orquestra Sinfonica de Chile, the Moscow Philharmonic Orchestra, the Stuttgart Philharmonic, the Staatskapelle Halle, the Berliner Symphoniker, the Concerts Colonne, the orchestra of the Liceu in Barcelona, the orchestra of the National Theatre Mannheim, the Shenzhen Symphony Orchestra, the NDR Radiophilharmonie in Hanover, the Bavarian State Orchestra, Tonkünstler Orchestra, Prague Radio Symphony Orchestra, Slovak Philharmonic, Israel Philharmonic Orchestra, KBS Symphony Orchestra, the Macao Orchestra, National Taiwan Symphony Orchestra and the Berlin Radio Symphony Orchestra.
 He and the Janáček Philharmonic Orchestra have also created CDs for Universal Music, Sony Music, Brilliant Classics, among others.

 He is married to soprano singer Heike Maria Förster and has two children.